Medicare open enrollment dates

-During the annual enrollment period (AEP) you can make changes to various aspects of coverage.
+During the annual enrollment period (AEP), a beneficiary can make changes to various aspects of coverage.
 If you’re enrolled in Medicare, you can:

-- You can switch from Original Medicare to Medicare Advantage, or vice versa.
+- Switch from Original Medicare to Medicare Advantage, or vice versa.

-- You can also switch from one Medicare Advantage plan to another, or from one Medicare Part D (prescription drug) plan to another.
+- Switch from one Medicare Advantage plan to another, or from one Medicare Part D (prescription drug) plan to another.

 - And if you didn’t enroll in a Medicare Part D plan when you were first eligible, you can do so during the general open enrollment, although a late enrollment penalty may apply.

-If you want to enroll in a Medicare Advantage plan, you must meet some basic criteria.
+If you want to switch to a Medicare Advantage plan, you must meet some basic criteria.

 - You must be enrolled in Medicare Part A and B.